GayathriChilukala/Agent_Development_Kit_Hackathon-/README.md

 BigQuery: Query the knowledge base to fetch relevant information for responses.

 Cloud Functions: Trigger workflows based on events, such as the arrival of a new ticket.

+Key Features:

+Agent 1: Ticket Classifier – Categorizes incoming tickets (e.g., billing, technical support).

+Agent 2: Sentiment Analyzer – Assesses the sentiment of the customer's message.

+Agent 3: Knowledge Base Querier – Retrieves relevant information from a BigQuery-powered knowledge base.

+Agent 4: Response Generator – Crafts a personalized response using Vertex AI's language models.

+Agent 5: Escalation Manager – Determines if the ticket should be escalated to a human agent.